BlackRapid Sport Strap Review

 I usually hike with a dedicated photography backpack (MindShift Gear Rotation 180 Panorama Camera Pack) to carry all my gear, but sometimes I like to just take my camera with me without all my camera gear or when I’m on a backpacking trip and can’t use my photography pack.
 BlackRapid has come up with a great alternative that fits on almost every backpack currently on the market.
 The Backpack Strap incorporates most of the technology of the BlackRapid Sport Strap, but instead of wrapping around the body the strap has two quickdraw carabiners.
 The two quickdraw carabiners attach to either side shoulder strap.
 Some packs have a loop for easy attachment.
 Mine didn’t, so I attached the strap to one of the load straps.
 The other quickdraw is then attached to either a gear loop or to the waist belt of the pack.

 As far as setup goes it only took a matter of moments to attach the straps and I had an integrated camera pack!
 Just like the BlackRapid Sport Strap you have the same fastener system with locking carabiner and have two adjustable locking bumpers.
 When not in use the BlackRapid Backpack Strap can be stored in the included mesh carrying case.
 One side of the case also has a soft cloth to wipe off your lenses when you’re out shooting.
 The case has a carabiner, so you can attach the carrying case to your pack and have it easily accessible.
 This is a simple piece of camera equipment, but one you will get endless use out of.
-The Backpack Strap is very reasonably priced with an MSRP $34.95.
+The Backpack Strap is very reasonably priced.